paulveillard/cybersecurity-secure-software-supplychain-lifecyle/README.md

 Successfully implementing DevSecOps begins well before the application pipeline.
 As a first step, organizations will want to ensure their underlying infrastructure and application services are running on an enterprise open source foundation prehardened with built-in security tools and features.
 ### 1) Get trusted images and libraries out-of-the-box

-**Stay on top of the latest vulnerabilities and security risks** by making use of trusted content in the form of libraries from popular application frameworks available including Java, Node.js, Python, Go, and packages from Red Hat Enterprise Linux (RHEL).
+- **Stay on top of the latest vulnerabilities and security risks** by making use of trusted content in the form of libraries from popular application frameworks available including Java, Node.js, Python, Go, and packages from Red Hat Enterprise Linux (RHEL).

 ### 2)  Maintain a highly available container registry from which to securely access and incorporate attested, curated packages

-> Restrict access to the container registry and the images stored within using granular role-based access controls (RBAC) to reduce risk of unauthorized entry.
+- **Restrict access to the container registry and the images stored** within using granular role-based access controls (RBAC) to reduce risk of unauthorized entry.
-> Securely store and manage images that are used to deploy applications and services, ensuring that only trusted images are used in production.
+- **Securely store and manage images that are used to deploy applications and services**, ensuring that only trusted images are used in production.
-> Run rootless container images to install packages and run services safely within the container without impacting the host.
+- **Run rootless container images to install packages and run services safely** within the container without impacting the host.